andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 I thought I was headed for the Four Points Lodge for lunch and a mid-day brewski.
 So why in the world am I at the bottom of the Pony Express lift?

-Dramatic cut to Steamboat Springs one week prior.
-Whereas Arapahoe Basin was the last stop on my Colorado sojourn, Steamboat is my first.
-As someone who takes pride in my bearing-keeping I've been lost all damn day.
+Whereas Arapahoe Basin was the last stop on my Colorado sojourn, my current confines of Steamboat Springs is the first.
+Over the years I've heard myriad tales of Steamboat's "champagne powder," a snow so dry, light, and fluffy that powder hounds come from far & wide to worship during their yearly pilgrimage.
-I was completely sure that I was headed to the Four Points Lodge for some lunch & a mid-day brewski when I found myself at the bottom of the Pony Express lift.
-How I got here I don't know.
+So while it's been on my radar the past few years, it's mostly been aspirational due to it's geographical isolation and distance from Denver - about twice as far as the well-trod path of Breckenridge/Vail/Keystone/etc. But it fits perfectly into my itinerary this trip - it's right on the way from SLC.
+So I left Bob & LaGayle's early in the morning & rolled into Steamboat around lunchtime.
+Beautiful country.

+As someone who takes pride in my bearing-keeping today has been a humbling experience.
+I've been lost all. damn. day.
+How I got to the Pony Express chair I have no idea.
 What I do know is that I'm on chair
 \#35 so I'm obligated to shoot my good friend Frank Dale a photo since everybody knows that was his number when he played boundary corner for the Cascia Hall Commandos.